solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

 # Next Steps

 - If you are using your own Azure subscription.
-Create an Azure Machine Learning service workspace named: `quick-starts-ws`.
+Create an Azure Machine Learning service workspace, **basic edition**, named: `quick-starts-ws`.
 See [Create an Azure Machine Learning Service Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/setup-create-workspace) for details on how to create the workspace.

 - Sign in to [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) using the same sign in as your [Azure subscription](https://azure.microsoft.com/en-us/).